Zarish166/Prompt2Product/frontend/README.md

 ## Environment Variables

 The application uses Vercel's environment variables system.
 No `.env` file is required for local development.

-## Deployment

-### Deploy to Vercel

-1. Push your code to a GitHub repository
-2. Import the repository in Vercel dashboard
-3. Vercel will automatically detect Next.js and configure build settings
-4. Click "Deploy"

-The site will be live at `https://your-project.vercel.app`

 ## Performance Optimizations